Dr-Chaos/GreenLuma-Reborn-App/README.md

 # GreenLuma Reborn App
 An app specifically designed for the Steam unlocker: "GreenLuma 2020".

+Please **do not** ask me about anything related to GL2020.
+I'm not the developer of it.
+Steam006 is.
+This is just a small app I made to add app IDs with.
+Report any issues you have [here](https://cs.rin.ru/forum/viewtopic.php?f=29&t=103709).
+Visit the [FaQ](https://github.com/linkthehylian/GreenLuma-Reborn-App/wiki/FaQ) if you have any questions about GL2020 itself.

 # Latest update: **[GreenLuma 2020 1.0.3](https://cs.rin.ru/forum/viewtopic.php?f=29&t=103709)**

 To make things easier, I'll keep the download link updated for anyone who wants the latest version of GL2020.